 - Baking soda – is an excellent natural cleaner that removes grease and grime from most surfaces.

-- Vinegar – is a natural disinfectant and antibacterial.
-Also a great stain remover (see notes on vinegar in FAQ)
+- Vinegar – is a natural disinfectant that contains antibacterial properties and works wonders on lifting grease.
+It’s also a great stain remover (see notes on vinegar in FAQ)

 - Sal suds (or dish soap) – A synthetic-free cleaner that gently removes grease, grime, and mold from surfaces.